clkim/DeepLearningPython35/README.md

 - Then run `docker images` to verify the image _continuumio/miniconda3_ is downloaded
 - Then run the given `docker` command to create a new container layer over the downloaded image
   - At the interactive shell command line inside the container, we check the conda version, with `conda --version`
-  - Then create our own environment, named _nndlbook_ for our use, with `conda create --nndlbook`
+  - Then create our own environment, named _nndlbook_ for our use, with `conda create --name nndlbook`
-  - (May be prompted to update to a new version of conda)
+  - (May be prompted to update to a new version of conda; if so, go ahead and follow the prompts to update)
   - Then we activate this new _nndlbook_ conda environment, with `conda activate nndlbook`
   - Next, do a confirming check that no packages are installed yet, with `conda list`
   - And do a sanity check that we do have python installed, with `python --version`